 For more than three weeks, Iran's Mullah regime has been struggling to control nationwide protests led by young women, who have had enough of the religion-based tyranny that stripped them of basic individual freedoms.
-The uncontrollable popular anger against the hardliner theocratic regime, inside and outside Iran’s borders, is creating a situation that does not only shake Khamenei's throne, but also threatens to demolish Iran’s regional power, particularly in the Levant.
+The uncontrollable popular anger against the hardliner theocratic regime, inside and outside Iran’s borders, is creating a situation that not only shakes Khamenei's throne but also threatens to demolish Iran’s regional power, particularly in the Levant.

 Arabs and Turks should seize this rare geopolitical momentum to pursue security goals that have been repeatedly thwarted by the Iranian regime and its proxies and militias, which have spread throughout the Middle East region in the aftermath of the Arab Spring.

 Decade of Rage

 In Iran, youth-led rebellions are not uncommon.
 The current theocratic regime was founded in 1979 on the back of a revolution that was labeled later as Islamic.
 However, in the past fifteen years, in particular, several upheavals have erupted to protest government corruption, economic failures, and social injustice.
 The most notable of these protests are the Green Revolution in 2009, which erupted in response to presidential election fraud, and the Bloody November protests in 2019, which erupted in response to an increase in fuel prices and the practice of corruption.